ironmonk88/always-hp/README.md

 Version 1.0.16 added functionality, Right-click the skull to set the HP to 0 and NOT set the token's dead status.
 Right-click the heart to fully heal without removing the dead status.

+Version 1.0.17 added functionality, Shift click the skull to toggle the dead status.

 Version 1.0.9 added functionality, pressing the enter key in the text box will either heal if there's a + in front of the text ie '+5' or hurt if there's a - out front, or nothing so either a '-5' or '5' will hurt the character.

 By grabbing the window by the top bar it can be dragged around the screen and placed where it's most convenient for you to reach.